ssec/polar2grid/doc/source/overview.rst

-|project| is a set of command line tools for extracting swath data from
+|project| is a set of command line tools for extracting data from
-earth-observing satellite instruments, remapping it to uniform grids, and writing that gridded data to a new file format.
+earth-observing satellite instrument file formats, remapping it to uniform grids if needed, and writing that gridded data to a new file format.
 |project| was created by scientists and software developers at the
 `SSEC <http://www.ssec.wisc.edu>`_.
 It is distributed as part of the `CSPP <http://cimss.ssec.wisc.edu/cspp/>`_  project for